 A updated version of the Sokal Hoax arrived in the form of the article “The Conceptual Penis as a Social Construct” by Jamie Lindsay and Peter Boyle, which appeared in the peer-reviewed journal Cogent Social Sciences.
 This is the article that made the connection between the penis and climate change, a connection that had somehow been overlooked until 2017.

 Anatomical penises may exist, but as pre-operative transgendered women also have anatomical penises, the penis vis-à-vismaleness is an incoherent construct.
 We argue that the conceptual penis is better understood not as an anatomical organ but as a social construct isomorphic to performative toxic masculinity.
 Through detailed poststructuralist discursive criticism and the example of climate change, this paper will challenge the prevailing and damaging social trope that penises are best understood as the male sexual organ and reassign it a more fitting role as a type of masculine performance.

 Yes, this is a rich stew of words but, like the Monkees, it’s got something to say!
-Perhaps a conversation is possible and we can see which sensemaking is the most sensible.
+Perhaps a conversation is possible.
+If and we can see which sensemaking is the most sensible.